Many of us are taking steps to reduce our environmental impact and this post is all about how to take care of your clothes to help make a difference.

 One way to help reduce your own environmental impact is to take greater care of the clothes you already own and buy in future.
-Here are a few easy ways we can all make a difference.
+Read on for a few tips…

 Recycle, upcycle, donate!